jyoo980/intro-to-ts/README.md

 ## Solutions

-You should really try some of the exercises yourself, but I will be posting solutions at a later date (TBA).
+Make sure you've tried the exercises first.
+You can find the solutions in the [yoo/solution branch](https://github.com/jyoo980/intro-to-ts/tree/yoo/solutions)